 The 5 Best Cruises Without Kids

 Looking for a vacation that’s kid-free, with a grown-up vibe and a noted absence of chicken fingers on the lunch menu and cannonballs around the pool?
 Fortunately, some cruise lines cater more to couples and groups of adults rather than those traveling with children.
-Here, our picks for the best options:
+Virgin Voyages, the new adults-only cruise line from billionaire Richard Branson, looks to be a promising pick for those cruising without kids, but you'll have to wait until 2020 for their first ships to set sail.
+For now, here are the top lines for adult cruisers:

 1. Azamara Club Cruises